 "The men of that governing body, like the apostles and older men in Jerusalem, have many years of experience in God's service.
 But they do not rely on human wisdom in making decisions.
 No, being governed theocratically, they follow the example of the early governing body in Jerusalem, whose decisions were based on God's Word ."
 You Can Live Forever in Paradise on Earth p.195

-However, the Society claims not to be inspired or infallible.
+However, Watchtower claims to be neither inspired or infallible.

 "The brothers preparing these publications are not infallible.
 Their writings are not inspired as are those of Paul and the other Bible writers."
 Awake!
 1993 Mar 22 p.4